moltenpanther/InitiativeTracker/README.md

 ## Screenshot
 ![D&D Initiative Tracker Screenshot](Screenshot.png)

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.

-## License
-This project is licensed under the [MIT License](LICENSE).
-*(Feel free to update this section with your chosen license.)*

 ## Contact
 For questions or feedback, please contact Ben Cobb at [moltenpanther@gmail.com] or open an issue in this repository.